-In its Executive Summary the report states that: The timing of snowmelt and peak runoff has shifted earlier in the spring by 1–4 weeks across Colorado’s river basins over the past 30 years, due to the combination of lower SWE since 2000, the warming trend in spring temperatures, and enhanced solar absorption from dust-on-snow.
+For one of many examples which provide an apparent foundation to the ES, I have examined a recent edition of the report known as Climate Change in Colorado CIRES Summary the report states that: The timing of snowmelt and peak runoff has shifted earlier in the spring by 1–4 weeks across Colorado’s river basins over the past 30 years, due to the combination of lower SWE since 2000, the warming trend in spring temperatures, and enhanced solar absorption from dust-on-snow.

 The featured image accordingly is intended to capture the exploration of a peak flow for a representative stream in the western United States.
 In this instance the focus is on the monthly average record for the Animas River at Farmington, New Mexico, whose headwaters reach deeply into the highest peaks of the San Juan range of the Southern Rocky Mountains of the western US within Colorado.

 I often focus my attention on the Animas River, if only because of its relation to sunspot numbers, I have recently completed an Animas paper for a related conference proceeding sponsored by the New Mexico Water Resources Research Institute (WRRI) based at New Mexico State University at Las Cruces, NM.

 In that work I’ve already presented, I’ve run an array of hydrostatistical and performance measures to the time series records, both measured and modeled, of that and related streams.
 Here in the featured image I have chosen in part to unroll the specific Animas monthly streamflow data and use Microsoft Excel’s cell color ranking formatting features to quickly detail the deep-green band.
-Only that band traces through each month of peak flow.
+The green band traces through each month of peak flow.
 I’ve added a supporting chart within that image which identifies the peak flow month in a more conventional mode.

 The Animas and its neighbor basins cannot be highly correlated to both the PDO and to an early spring.
 I have explored this further in the next attachment, where I have overlayed the Animas and PDO time series across one of that author’s plots of a time series of snow water equivalents (SWE) values from multiple SNOTEL sites across a similar study area to mine: